PaponAhasan/Data-Structures-and-Algorithms/Fundamental/Time Complexity/Types of Complexity Classes/Introduction.md

 1. To solve this problem, it must be both NP and NP-hard problems.
 2. Do be a decision problem
-3. NP-Complete problems can be solved by a non-deterministic Algorithm (NP)
+3. NP-Complete problems can be solved by a NP problem in polynomial time.
 4. NP-Complete if there is an NP problem
 5. A problem is NP-Complete if it is a part of both NP and NP-Hard Problem
 6. A non-deterministic Turing machine can solve NP-Complete problem in polynomial time

 1. If can solve an NP-complete problem in polynomial time, then can also solve any NP problem in polynomial time.
 ```